roman-milk/roman-milk.github.io/jane-is-trained-to-submit.md

- ****** Jane is Trained to Submit Ch.
-01 ****** byStoryTeller07© 'Yes, yes!'
+===

+'Yes, yes!'
 Jane exclaimed, picking up on Margaret's buoyant remedy.
 The thought of going to the local doctor, and pharmacy, flattened the momentary euphoria.
 It was against the rules, but it wouldn't stop that girl in the pharmacy from gossiping about her.
 She knew her daughter was on the pill, so Louise couldn't be the one needing it.
 The assistant would spread it around that she needed to solve the problem of a one night stand.

  'Where will I get it?
 I can't go to my doctor!'
 Jane complained.